dotWee/MicroPinner/README.md

 ## Features

 + **Material Design aligned**
-    Design follows the Material Design Dialog guidelines.
+    Design follows the [Material Design Dialog](https://www.google.com/design/spec/components/dialogs.html#dialogs-specs) guidelines.
 + **Lightweight**
-    Weights deodexed less than a single megabyte.
+    Weights deodexed less than 800kb.
 + **Zero battery & memory impact**
     It won't drain your battery nor your memory.
 No background-services, no background-processes.
-Incase it does, your SystemUI is a b**ch.
+Incase it does, tell your SystemUI she's a b**ch.
++ **Backwards compatible**
+    Works on Android 4.1 and up.
+Lower than 4.1 breaks priority feature.
-+ **Permission free** (almost)
++ **Permission free**
     It will neither spy on your SMS's, nor call it's mothership over network.
     It just want to know when your devices finished its boot-procress, to restore your pins.
 + **Open source**
-    The complete source-code is available here on Github.
+    The whole source-code is available here on Github.
-+ **Backwards compatible**
++ **Persistent pins**
-    Works on Android 4.1 and up.
-Lower than 4.1 breaks priority feature.
+    Declare your pins as persistent and delete them by clicking on them.
 + **Choosable priority**
     Give your pin the priority you think it deserves.
 + **Editable pins**